autosome-ru/ADASTRA-pipeline/README.md

 statsmodels>=0.11.1 <br>

 ## Required files
-To run the pipeline successfully one must ensure that following files and directories are created in advance and fill absolute path for each file in the scripts/Configs/config.cfg file.
+To run the pipeline successfully one must fill absolute path for each file in the scripts/Configs/config.cfg file.
 ### Directories
 - alignments_path = "/home/user/Alignments/"
 The directory with .bam files of experiment and control alignments.
-Should contain 2 subfolders: CTRL/ and EXP/, EXP/ dir should additionaly contain a subfolder for every TF (e.g. EXP/CTCF_HUMAN).
-Each TF directory and the CTRL/ directory should contain a subdir for every experiment with this TF (e.g. EXP/CTCF_HUMAN/EXP002547/), every one of which should contain exactly one .bam file.
+Should contains directories with experiment name with corresponding .bam files in them.
 - badmaps_path = "/home/user/BADMAPS/"
 A directory to save badmaps in.
-- parallel_parameters_path = "/home/user/parallel/"
-A directory to save temporary parameters files
 - results_path = "/home/user/DATA/"
 A directory to save final ASB calls into.
 - reference_path = "/home/user/REFERENCE/"